maciejkopecpl/offline-mode-spring-boot-starter/README.md

 }
 ```

 4. Run your application.
-This library will capture the returned data and stored serialized data in `offline` folder.
+This library will capture the returned data and store serialized data in `offline` folder.
 5. Turn Offline Mode in `SERVING` mode

 application.yaml